-TRACTION-LOK AXLE (IF EQUIPPED)
+LIMITED-SLIP AXLE (IF EQUIPPED)

 This axle provides added traction on slippery surfaces, particularly when one wheel is on a poor traction surface.
-Under normal conditions, the Traction-Lok axle functions like a standard rear axle.
+Under normal conditions, the Limited-slip axle functions like a standard rear axle.
 The axle may exhibit a slight noise or vibration in tight turns with low vehicle speed.
 This is normal behavior and indicates the axle is working.

-PREPARING TO DRIVE YOUR VEHICLE
+PREPARING TO DRIVE

-Utility vehicles have a significantly higher rollover rate than other types of vehicles.
+WARNING: Utility vehicles have a significantly higher rollover rate than other types of vehicles.

-In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seat belt.
+WARNING: In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seat belt.